LaunchCodeEducation/java-web-dev-curriculum/content/classes/studio/_index.md

 date: 2023-01-23T13:36:52-06:00
 draft: false
 weight: 3
-originalAuthor: Sally Steuterman # to be set by page creator
+originalAuthor: John Woolbright # to be set by page creator
-originalAuthorGitHub: gildedgardenia # to be set by page creator
+originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review